danelahman/temporal-resources/README.md

   measure, we could also work out the types of the individual cases and prove them as auxiliary lemmas (analogously to `Semantics/Renamings/Properties/var-not-in-ctx-after-ᶜ-wk-ren.agda`).

+  Another option would be to rewrite the relevant parts of the formalisation to work with an inductively defined graph of the -ᶜ function (as opposed to its current recursive definition), as one could then avoid the troublesome uses of `with` in the definition.

 * For the slowness of typechecking, we likely need to make some aspects of the concrete model abstract, and manually simplify the